 Pageant.exe

-To test out if you can connect to your github.com remote, enter: plink.exe -v [email protected]
+To test out if you can connect to github.com, enter: plink.exe -v [email protected]

 .